Color blind perspective, glasses and flowers

 • Famous people with Dyslexia include Albert Einstein, Tim Tebow, Steven Spielberg, Anderson Cooper, and Whoopi Goldberg.

-One of the ways AgencyQ adds accessibility to sites for users with Dyslexia is through icons and clean design.
+One of the ways AgencyQ adds accessibility to sites for users with dyslexia is through icons and clean design.
 Imagine having difficulty reading because letters sometimes become jumbled for you.
-When trying to read a link address, or heading, a user with Dyslexia can be overwhelmed.
+When trying to read a link address or heading, a user with dyslexia can be overwhelmed.
 Too much text on a page can look like alphabet soup.
 We add icons prior to some links and headings to simplify the consumption of the content.
 A picture of an envelope is a common form of expressing that the following link will be an email.
 An external link icon will tell the user they will be directed to another site.

 Clean design and ‘chunks’ of content allow the user to understand the concepts on the page without becoming overwhelmed.